 Owner Submissions for Prospective Conversions

-The owner must submit the items listed below via email to RAD2@hud.gov at least 60 days, but no more than 12 months, prior to the anticipated termination of the Rent Supp or RAP Contract.
+The owner must submit the items listed below to the RAD Resource Desk at www.radresource.net at least 60 days, but no more than 12 months, prior to the anticipated termination of the Rent Supp or RAP Contract.
 The owner is advised that early planning is critical to ensure the PBV or PBRA contract is effective upon termination of the Rent Supp or RAP Contract.
 If the Rent Supp or RAP contract is anticipated to expire or terminate fewer than 60 days following the date of application for the RAD conversion, the owner may request a short-term extension of the contract.

 HUD will carefully review the owner’s request to ensure it is eligible under the Notice and complies with RAD requirements.
 The owner’s electronic application must include the following information: